Lall-091/sql-docs/docs/integration-services/import-export-data/connect-to-a-flat-file-data-source-sql-server-import-and-export-wizard.md

  Restore the original columns.

 ## Advanced page (source)
 The **Advanced** page shows detailed info about each column in the data source, including its data type and size.
-The following screen shot shows the **Advanced** page for the first column in a delimited flat file.
+The following screenshot shows the **Advanced** page for the first column in a delimited flat file.

 ![Flat file, delimited, Advanced page](../../integration-services/import-export-data/media/flat-file-delimited-advanced-page.jpg)

-In the screen shot, notice that the **id** column, which contains numbers, initially has a data type of string.
+In the screenshot, notice that the **id** column, which contains numbers, initially has a data type of string.

 ### Options to specify (**Advanced** page)